Chetek (town), Wisconsin

 Chetek is a town in Barron County in the U.S. state of Wisconsin.
-The population was 1,644 at the 2010 census.
+The population was 1,726 at the 2020 census, up from 1,644 at the 2010 census.
 The City of Chetek is located partially within the town.

+History

+Some of the early European Americans to walk the six mile square that would become Chetek were the U.S. government's surveyors.
+In 1852 they surveyed the outline of the township on foot with chain and compass.
+Then others returned in 1854 to survey all the section lines.
+When done, the deputy surveyor filed this general description:

+Contin? their course again at the mouth of the Lake in section 30 and form a large stream which flows in a S.E. direction - with a smooth, gentle current - until it leaves the Township in section 31.
+Louis Montra has built a house and improved land in the fractional N.W.
+1/4 of the N.W.
+1/4 of section 29, which is all the settlement there is in the Township.

 Geography

 The town of Chetek is in southeastern Barron County; the eastern border of the town is the border with Rusk County to the east.
 Lake Chetek is in the southwestern part of the town.
 The lake has a maximum depth of 22 feet and mean depth of 13 feet.
-The most common fish include Panfish, Largemouth Bass, Northern Pike, and Walleye with Smallmouth Bass also present.
+The most common fish include panfish, largemouth bass, northern pike, and walleye, with smallmouth bass also present.
 The city of Chetek occupies the western portion of the lake, while the town of Chetek covers the rest of the lake.
 Pokegama Lake and Mud Lake, two connected lakes forming a single arm of Lake Chetek, extend north towards the geographic center of the town.

-U.S. Route 53, a four-lane expressway, crosses the southwest corner of the town, with access from Exit 126.
+U.S. Route 53, a four-lane expressway, crosses the southwestern corner of the town, with access from Exit 126.

 According to the United States Census Bureau, the town has a total area of 86.9 sqkm, of which 78.8 sqkm is land and 8.1 sqkm, or 9.27%, is water.